The young woman who exposed her divorce on TikTok in search of support and ended up killed by her ex-husband

 “Even when faced with difficult times in life, she was the first to call and ask how you were doing.”

-On Instagram, where she built her first public platform, Khan described her passion for photography on her profile: “I help people fall in love with themselves and each other in front of the camera.”
+On Instagram, on which she built her first public platform, Khan described her passion for photography on her profile: “I help people fall in love with themselves and each other in front of the camera.”

 Khan photographed weddings, newborns, baby showers and other events, often for large clients, but also for many of his friends.

-“It was behind the camera that she came alive,” according to Sheikh.
+“It was behind the camera that she was made alive,” according to Sheikh.
 “She had a gift for making people feel comfortable in front of the camera to capture joy and natural emotions.”

 “They had a big, fabulous Pakistani wedding,” recalls a childhood friend.
 “But the marriage was built on a foundation of lies and manipulation.”